Crissy Field is a recreation park near the Golden Gate Bridge in San Francisco.

 Start at the Crissy Field East Beach Parking Lot, then follow the path west along East Beach towards the Golden Gate Bridge.
 East Beach is popular for sunbathing and strolling, but dangerous currents make it unsuitable for swimming.

 Crissy Field was originally a coastal wetlands, and a seasonal village for the Ohlone people.
-The wetlands were filled in to build exhibit halls for the 1915 Panama Pacific International Exposition in San Francisco.
-During WWI these exhibit halls were replaced with barracks for 6,000 soldiers.
+The wetlands were then filled in to build exhibit halls for the 1915 Panama Pacific International Exposition in San Francisco.
+Later during WWI, these exhibit halls were replaced with barracks for 6,000 soldiers.

 2. Learn about the Farallon Islands off the coast of San Francisco.